The simple answer to this question about selling a condo is - not really. Aside

 You list your condo for sale with your realty agent or begin to market it privately, if that's your preference.
-Along with information regarding interior unit improvements and upgrades, common element details such as recreation facilities, social rooms, storage lockers, underground or surface parking, security systems and the amount of the monthly condominium fee and what's included in it, will also be required for the listing.
-If the building has a concierge service, they'll need to be advised of the listing and arrangements made for granting agents access to your unit as well as common element facilities.
+Along with information regarding interior unit improvements and upgrades, common element details such as recreation facilities, social rooms, storage lockers, underground or surface parking (owned or exclusive use), security systems and the amount of the monthly condominium fee and what's included in it, will also be required for the listing.
+If the building has a concierge service, they'll need to be advised of the listing and arrangements made for granting agents access to your unit and common element facilities.

 If your condo is a townhouse, your agent will need to know if the driveway and rear patio area, for example, are owned or exclusive use.
 And no matter the condo style, buyers will often want to know if any restrictions exist with respect to having pets.